 How does a personal line of credit work?

-In this way, a personal line of credit is a type of product that’s known as a revolving line of credit.
-With a personal line of credit you have access to an available balance of funds available at any time, and you have the ability to draw from the funds over time as you need it.
+With a personal line of credit, you have access to an available balance of funds available at any time during the draw period, and you have the ability to draw from the funds over time as you need them.

 - With a personal line of credit, you choose when to take advances, as opposed to a term loan, where you receive a lump sum at the beginning and start paying interest on it immediately.

 - You only pay interest on the amount that you’ve drawn from a personal line of credit.